 Planning to bring your parents or grandparents to Canada?
 The Super Visa program is one of the best options for long-term family visits.
 However, meeting the income requirement is the most critical part of getting approval.
 If your financial eligibility doesn’t meet the government’s Low-Income Cut-Off (LICO), your application may face a refusal.

-Here is the minimum income requirement based on family size (including the sponsor, spouse, dependents, and the parents/grandparents being sponsored):
+Below is the minimum income requirement based on family size (including the sponsor, spouse, dependents, and the parents or grandparents being invited):

 | Family Size | Minimum Necessary Income (CAD) |